krother/generative_art/README.md

 (c) 2019 Dr. Kristian Rother (`krother@academis.eu`)

 Distributed under the conditions of the MIT License.
-See `LICENSE for details
+See `LICENSE` for details.

 ## References